sahilmalhotra0510/io/coders/Coders.md

 ## Meetups

-Participate with our <a href="https://www.democracylab.org/projects/834">Neighborhood.org Democracy Lab Team</a>
+Join our <a href="https://www.democracylab.org/projects/834">Neighborhood.org Team</a>.
 You can attend from any location!

 <!--
 <b>Wednesdays, Nov and Dec, 2021 - 3PM ET</b>